mjec/khefin/README.md

 The man page contains full usage information, but briefly:

-`fido2-hmac-secret enumerate` will give you a list of connected authenticator devices, with a leading `!` for any device that is not supported.
+`khefin enumerate` will give you a list of connected authenticator devices, with a leading `!` for any device that is not supported.

-`fido2-hmac-secret enrol -d /dev/hidraw0 -f /path/to/encrypted/keyfile` will create (or overwrite!) `/path/to/encrypted/keyfile` with an encrypted keyfile, the output of which depends on the authenticator at `/dev/hidraw0`.
+`khefin enrol -d /dev/hidraw0 -f /path/to/encrypted/keyfile` will create (or overwrite!) `/path/to/encrypted/keyfile` with an encrypted keyfile, the output of which depends on the authenticator at `/dev/hidraw0`.

-`fido2-hmac-secret-generate -f /path/to/encrypted/keyfile` will read that encrypted keyfile and output a secret based on it; but this will fail if the originally-used authenticator device is not connected (and the button pressed, if required).
+`khefin generate -f /path/to/encrypted/keyfile` will read that encrypted keyfile and output a secret based on it; but this will fail if the originally-used authenticator device is not connected (and the button pressed, if required).
 This will produce a 128 character ASCII (hex digits) string on STDOUT, followed by a single newline.

-`fido2-hmac-secret-add-luks-key /path/to/encrypted/keyfile /dev/disk` will add the result of your encrypted keyfile to a keyslot in the LUKS-encrypted `/dev/disk`.
+`khefin-add-luks-key /path/to/encrypted/keyfile /dev/disk` will add the result of your encrypted keyfile to a keyslot in the LUKS-encrypted `/dev/disk`.
 See the manual for this tool for more information. **[Backup your LUKS header](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#6-backup-and-data-recovery) and data before using this.**

+`khefin-ssh-askpass` is a drop-in replacement for the `ssh-askpass` binary.
+See the manual for this tool for more information.

 ## Risks